-[Computer System] A binary digit.
+[Computer System] Acronym for Basic Input Output System.

 bit error rate (BER)

 [Network] [Storage System] The probability that a transmitted bit will be erroneously received.

 The BER is measured by counting the number of bits in error at the output of a receiver and dividing by the total number of bits in the transmission.
 BER is typically expressed as a negative power of 10.